Priyanshurajpoot/Knight-Vision/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Priyanshurajpoot/Project-Knight-Vision?style=social)](https://github.com/Priyanshurajpoot/Project-Knight-Vision/stargazers)

 **Knight Vision** is an AI-powered chess assistant that detects a chessboard from an image or live feed, identifies all pieces, and recommends optimal moves using the **Stockfish engine**.
-Perfect for chess enthusiasts, learners, and developers exploring AI-powered board analysis.
+Perfect for chess enthusiasts, learners, and developers exploring AI-powered board analysis. used opencv for live feed and pytorch to train piece recognistion model.
 ---

 ## 🚀 Features